flutter/website/src/docs/codelabs/explicit-animations.md

 between only two frames,
 switching frames once every second.
-One way to improve this animation is to use more frames, which will smoothen the animation and provide a more convincing illusion of movement.
+One way to improve this animation is to use more frames, which smoothes out the animation and provides a more convincing illusion of movement.
 Consider what changes you need to make to the example so that, instead of having just two positions, the ball has five: